 As a region, we commonly discuss topics like workforce development, career pipelines, and the notorious "brain drain" phenomenon (when young professionals trained in the region leave to find work elsewhere) - all of which surround the importance of curating our efforts now and for the future.

 • Episode 7: October – The Future of the Office

 At the onset of the stay-at-home mandate, telecommuting quickly became a necessity to safeguard employees and protect organizational efficiency.
-Now, with new perspectives and dynamics to navigate, how will the future of the office be reimagined?
+With new perspectives and dynamics to navigate, listen in to learn how the future of the office is being reimagined.

 • Episode 8: December – Tips and Tricks on Future Grants

 Whether in a COVID-19 climate or not, grants are an essential resource for the future of many organizations big and small.
 Andrea Owen, Vice President for Blais and Associates will be providing an in-depth presentation on tips and tricks for future grants.

 • Episode 9: January 2021 – The Future of WRCOG

 What is WRCOG?
 In 2020 we brought you several episodes that featured dynamic discussions on topics by forward thinking leaders.
 We've always been a bit shy but as a New Year's resolution we wanted to start off 2021 by breaking out of our shell.
 Listen in for a lively chat with WRCOG's leaders as we talk about how the agency fits into the regional picture and what’s in store for 2021.

 • Episode 10: March 2021 – The Future of Transportation – What Trends Are Here to Stay?

 Learn from leading transportation expert, Chris Gray, Deputy Executive Director for the Western Riverside Council of Governments, on the latest trends and travel behaviors that have been influenced by the COVID-19 Pandemic.